jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-A goal is a dream with a deadline.
+The root of suffering is attachment.
-- Napoleon Hill
+- The Buddha

-Updated on: [7/27/2024]
+Updated on: [7/28/2024]
 <!-- #quoteEnd -->
 </pre>